 One especially hot summer, when they were entertaining half the town in the clearing encasing their cottage you had managed to clamber onto one of the picnic tables brought by guests.

-As your mother rests in her armchair by the fire, and your father works at the table, setting up the plates and cutlery they share a quick smile.
+As your mother rests in her armchair by the fire and your father sets up the plates and cutlery they share a quick smile.

 After conquering that hurdle, and gingerly stepping over long-forgotten wooden plates, you found a precious gem.
 One, untouched glass of lemonade amidst the wreckage and ruin.